DCAN-Labs/dcan-nn-unet/doc/usage/RunningOneFoldOfnnUNet.md

 where *n* is some integer.

 Each set of data is given a task number.
-Before you can do anything, you have to add some lines to either your *.bashrc* or *.bash_profile* file:
+You should set the following environment variables in your SLURM script.
+The third line should be unchanged, but you might need to change the values for the first two lines.

     export nnUNet_raw_data_base="/home/feczk001/shared/data/nnUNet/nnUNet_raw_data_base/"
     export nnUNet_preprocessed="/home/feczk001/shared/data/nnUNet/nnUNet_raw_data_base/nnUNet_preprocessed"